straightdave/arion/README.md

 [# 1] response: point_count:303236 elapsed_time:10
 ```

-`-N` is the concurrent connection number.
+`-N` is the concurrent connection number. `-duration` can be used here to indicate the stress test duration (by default 10s).

 > **NOTE**
 > * Currently no metrics are supported.